arv-anshul/notebooks/credit-modeling/README.md

 > \[WARNING\]
 >
 > I have used 🐻‍❄️ [`polars`](https://pola.rs) library to perform analysis on datasets.
 For 🐼 [`pandas`](https://pandas.pydata.org/) analysis, you can see [sambhav's analysis](sambhavm22/).

+## Documentation

+See project documentation of this project at [DOCUMENTATION.md](docs/DOCUMENTATION.md) or [DOCUMENTATION.pdf](docs/DOCUMENTATION.pdf).

+I have published the same documentation on [my website](https://arv-anshul.github.io/project/credit-risk-modeling).